► Hybrid ES saloon driven in the UK

 There are still downsides, though.
 The porthole in the mirror for the camera lens is, understandably, small.
 So, when it rains, it takes a while for water that blurs the image to clear.
 The screen also incorporates the blind-spot monitor warning, too – what would usually be a bright orange flashing light when something is in your blind spot, the warning icon is incorporated into the screen, making it more difficult to see at first glance.

 They're also a £1600 option.

 In isolation, they're definitely one of the better camera systems we've tried.
 But it's still hard to argue these are a worthwhile option when, y'know... mirrors exist.

 The majority of ES customers are likely to be private retail buyers, with a much higher percentage than its German rivals.
 However, it does make great sense as a company car with lower BiK than the lot.
 But if you're up and down the motorway all day long, a torquey diesel saloon with far higher cruising range will probably be more appealing.

 If ignoring the Germans is your plan and you're considering something else like the Volvo S90 or Jaguar XF, the Lexus ES should also be one of your alternative options – especially as the new hybrid drivetrain is a good one.

-Overall, it’s luxurious, comfortable and relaxed while also surprisingly good to drive with an extensive standard kit list.
-It helps that it asks for less of your dosh compared to rivals.
+Overall, it's luxurious, comfortable and relaxed while also surprisingly good to drive with an extensive standard kit list.
+It helps that it asks for less of your dosh while managing all that.